 Award-winning food and travel writer Naomi Tomky (pronouns she/her) uses her unrelenting enthusiasm for eating everything to propel herself around the world.
-From trailing a street food hawker in Singapore to navigating the ancient roads of the Mayan jungle, she explores the globe with a hungry eye—and mouth.
+From trailing a street food hawker in Singapore to navigating the ancient roads of the Maya jungle, she explores the globe with a hungry eye—and mouth.
 Her work appears in publications such as The New York Times, Travel + Leisure, Saveur, Food & Wine, and more.
 She was included in the 2017 edition of Best Food Writing and has won a 2019 Lowell Thomas and an Association of Food Journalists Best Food and Travel Award, and contributed to numerous cookbooks and guidebooks.
-Her own cookbook, The Pacific Northwest Seafood Cookbook, comes out in November 2019.
+Her own, The Pacific Northwest Seafood Cookbook, comes out in November 2019.

-Alongside a decade in the marketing industry, various consulting work (editing, social media, and more), she’s also been teaching food writing, travel writing, and pitching classes online and in-person since 2016 and offers private coaching to help move new and seasoned writers to the next level in their writing journey.
+Naomi spent a decade in the marketing industry and held various consulting roles (editing, social media, and more).
+She’s also taught food writing, travel writing, and pitching classes online and in-person since 2016.
+She offers private coaching to help move new and seasoned writers to the next level in their writing journeys.